The Joint Commission Fact Sheet

 Vision: All people always experience the safest, highest quality, best-value health care across all settings.

-Founded in 1951, The Joint Commission evaluates and accredits nearly 21,000 health care organizations and programs in the United States.
-An independent, not-for-profit organization, The Joint Commission is the nation's oldest and largest standards-setting and accrediting body in health care.
+An independent, nonprofit organization, The Joint Commission is the nation's oldest and largest standards-setting and accrediting body in health care.
 To earn and maintain The Joint Commission’s Gold Seal of Approval®, an organization undergoes an on-site survey by a Joint Commission survey team at least every three years.
 (Laboratories are surveyed every two years.)

-The Joint Commission is governed by a 32-member Board of Commissioners that includes physicians, administrators, nurses, employers, quality experts, a consumer advocate and educators.
-The Joint Commission employs approximately 1,000 people in its surveyor force, at its central office in Oakbrook Terrace, Illinois, and at an office in Washington, D.C.
+The Joint Commission is governed by a 21-member Board of Commissioners that includes physicians, administrators, nurses, employers, educators, and quality, safety, and innovation experts.
+The Joint Commission employs approximately 1,300 people in its field staff, at its central office in Oakbrook Terrace, Illinois, and at an office in Washington, D.C.